Recognition has had to evolve in the face of a newly remote world.

 Head of Professional Services, EMEA, Achievers

-Bianca West heads up Professional Services in EMEA, the team that is responsible for effectively guiding customer projects from concept to successful deployment.
+Bianca West heads up Professional Services in EMEA, the team responsible for effectively guiding customer projects from concept to successful deployment.

 Sr. Manager, Global Total Health and Recognition, Kellogg's